aim-rsf/browseMetadata/README.md

 ── Dataset File Exported By ──────────────────────────────────────────────────────────────────────────────────────────
 Rachael Stickland at 2024-04-05T13:01:23.109Z

-Would you like to read a description of the dataset?
-(Y/N): Y
+Would you like to read a description of the dataset? (y/n): y
 ```

 Enter Y after the prompt to read the description, for the purpose of the demo.